pyrosquid42/brand-assets/README.md

 |Use for|Partnerships, Partner's website, Listings|Round profile images, favicon|
 |Alt versions|Black, White|Black, White|

-✅ Main logo can be used on both light and dark backgrounds, however, preferrable to use it on loght background
+✅ Main logo can be used on both light and dark backgrounds, however, preferrable to use it on a light background

 ❌ Do not use Full version for low-res assets, such as favicon.

-✅ Do: When needed, you can both black and white versions, however a proper contrast ration should be maintened.
+✅ Do: When needed, you can both black and white versions, however a proper contrast ration should be maintained.

 ❌ Do not: Use gradient on light background.